 A Medicare’s National Correct Coding Initiative (NCCI) treats fundus photography (92250) as mutually exclusive with SCODI-P. The E/M service 99211 is bundled with this test.
 CPT also notes that 92133 and 92134 may not be reported at the same patient encounter and Medicare has imposed the same edit, even if performed for different diagnoses.

-Several MACs have published local policies that impose restrictions when performing SCODI-P with B-scans (76512) and extended ophthalmoscopy (92225, 92226) unless for unrelated reasons.
+Several MACs have published local policies that impose restrictions when performing SCODI-P with B-scan (76512).
+There is also some question about billing SCODI-P with extended ophthalmoscopy (92201, 92202) unless for unrelated reasons.
 Some MACs and other third party payers have also questioned the need for visual fields and SCODI-P on the same day.
 Check your local coverage policies.

 Q Is the physician’s presence required while SCODI-P is being performed?